webcomponents/react-integration/README.md

 // Reactify it!
 export default reactify(CustomElement);

+// You can also Reactify it using the tag name. export default reactify('my-component');
 ```

 Usage with [SkateJS](https://github.com/skatejs/skatejs) is pretty much the same, Skate just makes defining your custom element easier: